 Make a list of all your transferable and specialist skills, with examples of when you've demonstrated each.
 An honest assessment of your skills, values and interests will prove useful in the next step when narrowing down your options.

 Consider where you are now, where you want to be and how you're going to get there.
 If you're lost as to what career to choose, take a look at what jobs would suit me? and ask yourself the following questions:

-- What are you good at?
+- What am I good at?

-- What do you want from your career?
+- What do I want from my career?

 If you're struggling to identify your strengths, weaknesses and character traits, consider taking psychometric tests.